 Employers are required to file their EA plans with the Ministry of Labor and Social Securities.
-The filing rules and procedures With an aging demographic structure and substantial financial burdens on government social security, China has encouraged commercial participation in retirement arrangements for its working population. have not been announced yet and are expected soon.
+The filing rules and procedures have not been announced yet and are expected soon.
 While technically no EA business has been written, companies have been active in developing clients and alliances with other providers.
 It is generally expected that EA will play an important role in China's insurance market in the next few years.